-Following are the topics I will be covering and questions I will try to answer without a deep and lengthy dive into the subject:
+Following are the topics I will be covering and questions I will try to answer your questions regarding CBD and Fibromyalgia without a deep and lengthy dive into the subject:

 What is Fibromyalgia?